Skip to main content

 Neon Slicer

-Extremely fast but extremely weak.
+Fast but weak.
 The Neon Slicer throws almost instantly but deals pathetic damage.
 You need 4-5 hits to kill.
-By the time you’ve thrown that many, a good player has killed you twice.
+By the time you've thrown that many, a good player has killed you twice.

 Best for: Meme builds, not serious play